HMS Locust (1896): Service history

 On 2 February 1900 she was commissioned as tender to HMS Vivid, shore establishment at Devonport, for service in the Devonport Instructional flotilla, and Lieutenant Stephen Herbert Radcliffe was appointed in command.
 A mere week into her commission, she had her stem damaged while in the Falmouth harbour when the destroyer Fairy dragged her moorings and drifted into Locust and other ships of the flotilla.
 Following repairs in Devonport, she was back in the flotilla the following month.
 Lieutenant Hepworth Staley Alton was appointed in command on 15 January 1901, and was in charge as she took part in the 1901 Naval Manoeuvres.
 On 5 December 1901 she was recommissioned as tender to the battleship Victorious on the Mediterranean station.
 She left Devonport for Malta in January the following year.
 Lieutenant the Hon.
 Arthur Brandreth Scott Dutton was appointed in command in April 1902, and in August that year she visited Lemnos.
+In early January 1903 she took part in a three-weeks cruise with other ships of her squadron in the Greek islands around Corfu.

 The future Admiral of the Fleet, Andrew Cunningham, was appointed her second-in-command while a sub-lieutenant, in September 1903.
 Locust returned to the United Kingdom in 1906.

 On 30 August 1912 the Admiralty directed all destroyers were to be grouped into classes designated by letters based on contract speed and appearance.
 As a four-funneled 30-knotter destroyer, Locust was assigned to the B Class.

 Locust was a member of the Fifth Destroyer Flotilla, based at Devonport, in 1912, and after a reorganisation of the Royal Navy's destroyer flotillas in 1912, with older destroyers being transferred to patrol flotillas, joined the Seventh Destroyer Flotilla, also based at Devonport.

 Locust remained part of the Seventh Patrol Flotilla in August 1914, which transferred to the Humber on the East coast of England following the outbreak of the First World War.
 In November 1914, Locust was transferred to Scapa Flow, where she carried out local patrol and escort duties.
 Locust remained part of the Scapa Flow local patrol forces until January 1918, but transferred to the Firth of Forth as part of the Methil Convoy Flotilla by February that year.
 By May 1918, Locust had moved again, returning to the Seventh Flotilla based on the Humber, remaining there until the end of the war.

 Locust was sold for scrap to J. Jackson on 10 June 1919.